vmactions/netbsd-vm/README.md

 However, the MacOS support virtualization.
 It has VirtualBox installed.

-So, we run the OpenBSD VM in VirtualBox on MacOS.
+So, we run the NetBSD VM in VirtualBox on MacOS.